First to state that I have been to Zimbabwe. Photographic evidence.

-At time of Mugabe’s resignation, the western media-until then banned from Zimbabwe but sneaking in and creating an eerie feeling of the circumstances under which they were reporting their stories -were back in full gear.
+At time of Mugabe’s resignation, the western media-until then banned from Zimbabwe yet continuously sneaking in and creating an eerie feeling of the risks they were under while reporting from Zimbabwe -returned in full gear.

 Forget journalistic impartiality which is a core tenet of professional journalism.
 Mugabe’s resignation was yet another return of YELLOW JOURNALISM which western media had adopted for nearly 17 years, in covering ‘Mugabe the Zimbabwe’.

 YELLOW JOURNALISM is a style of newspaper reporting that developed in America from 1895 and known to emphasize sensationalism over facts.